Kerwood/TL-DR-AZ-103-AzureAdministrator-Labs/README.md

   - Monitoring
     - Boot diagnostics: `Off`

-Wait for the deployment to complete before you proceed to the next task.
-This should take about 5 minutes.
+*Wait for the deployment to complete before you proceed to the next task.
+This should take about 5 minutes.*

-#### Deploy an Azure VM running `Windows Server 2016 Datacenter` into the existing availability set by using Azure PowerShell
+#### Task 2: Deploy an Azure VM running `Windows Server 2016 Datacenter` into the existing availability set by using Azure PowerShell

 Run below commands to setup the prerequisite for the VM.
 ```